Award applications

 The Sidney James Prize for best student poster

-The prize is named for Sidney James, who was for many years the sole geneticist at UWA, working on plant population cytogenetics in the Botany School.
+The prize is named for Sidney James, who was for many years the sole geneticist at the University of Western Australia, working on plant population cytogenetics in the Botany School.
 Sid passed away in 1998.
 Several articles appeared later that summarise his important contributions to Australasian genetics (James 2000 Aust J Bot 48, 341-347; Bussell et al., 2002 Evolution 56, 1296-1302).

 The Sidney James Prize is awarded annually for the best student poster at each year’s GSA conference.